 Fig. 2: Geographical range of the red panda Ailurus fulgens [9]

 It is pertinent to mention that the Indian judiciary has progressively expanded the meaning of ‘right to life’ under Article 21 of the Constitution to encompass the right to a clean and healthy environment (T.N.
 Godavarman v.
 Union of India, 1997 [10]; M.C.
 Mehta v.
 Kamal Nath, 1997[11]).
 These judgments laid the foundation for recognising ecological integrity as an intrinsic part of life and liberty.
 Yet, the practical translation of these principles into actionable conservation frameworks remains incomplete, particularly for lesser-known, non-megafaunal species like the red panda.

+After the introduction, the paper is divided into four main parts.
+The second part presents the literature review about the red panda’s distribution, genetics, and habitat loss, linking them to the need for conservation.
+The third part explains the mixed method used, combining biological research and legal study.
+The 4th part examines the laws and policies, points out their weaknesses, and suggests reforms such as wildlife corridors, genetic monitoring, and stronger international cooperation.
+The last part concludes by showing how science and law must work together to protect wildlife and turn India’s conservation system into one that supports continuous ecological care.

+2. LITERATURE REVIEW

-1.2 Zoological Significance and Evolutionary Context
+2.1.
+Zoological Significance and Evolutionary Context